kcp-dev/kcp/docs/content/concepts/braindump.md

 objects on all of those shards.
 And you can imagine that you want some kind of partitioning of course if the number of shards grows.
-But it's pretty clear that some kind of awareness of KCP is necessary to run multi-workspace, multi.jlcluster controllers.
+But it's pretty clear that some kind of awareness of KCP is necessary to run multi-workspace, multi-cluster controllers.
 In particular for the API exports, we talked about having the URL of the virtual workspace API server in the status.
 In reality, this list of URLs or this is a list of URLs.
 It's not just one.
 There are multiple URLs to multiple virtual workspace API servers, one per shard.
 At least